AndrewDragonCh/AndrewDragonCh/README.md

 🔭 I’m currently working on how to get https://github.com/Dragory/ZeppelinBot up and running.
 There are no instructions on how to self host it, and the developers won't help either.

 I'm always working on Minecraft Servers, so don't mind me.
-It's free and works!
 If you want plugins through Spigot, use either https://github.com/PaperMC https://papermc.io/ or https://github.com/pl3xgaming/Purpur https://purpur.pl3x.net/.
 For a management panel, if you have some technical knowledge, use https://github.com/pterodactyl https://pterodactyl.io/.
-For a good forums, use https://github.com/NamelessMC.
+For a good forums, use https://github.com/NamelessMC https://namelessmc.com/.

 <!--
 **Dragonaere/Dragonaere** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.